smoody0208/js-jquery/README.md

 * _Open Index.html in Virtual Studio Code (or your text editor of choice)_
 * _Create your own repository & push new changes to GitHub_

-You may also visit:
+You may also visit: https://smoody0208.github.io/js-jquery/

 ## Known Bugs

-_Drop down menu in Navbar does not work_
+_None known, if you run into any bugs please contact Spencer Moody at spencer.moody@outlook.com_

 ## Support and contact details